dtccx/DistributedWebApp/README.md

 ```
 After starting these three servers, connect them to each other by typing anything into their terminals and return

-3. Start the client:
+3. Start the client in another terminal:
 ```
     go run  src/db/server.go src/db/vrcode.go src/db/db.go client
 ```

 4. That is it.
-The application is now ready on address localhost:8080
+The application is now ready on address "localhost:8080"

 # Idea